Tejas-H5/Working-on-Tree/Readme.md

 - [ ] with sticky child component being visible when normal component is also visible
 - [ ] where the tree corrupts itself just by being open for a long time.
 I havent been able to reproduce it on my machine...

-Since this code is mosty finished, I may never get to the TODOs. except for the bugfixes
+Since this code is mosty finished, I may never get to the TODOs. except for the bugfixes and *simple* feature additions.